 GIRFT staff will support trusts at every stage.
 Liaison with clinical teams at the review stage involves providing some data and completing a questionnaire, and this is followed by a meeting with a further revisit to the trust per specialty review to present the data packs and the findings.
 These meetings are usually around two hours, and led by the relevant GIRFT clinical lead.

-Part of the role of the GIRFT hub teams is to ensure ongoing collaboration with local partners, including regional teams from NHS Improvement, NHS England and RightCare, to dovetail our approaches and where appropriate to streamline visits.
+Part of the role of the GIRFT hub teams is to ensure ongoing collaboration with local partners, including regional teams from other NHS bodies, to dovetail our approaches and where appropriate to streamline visits.
 A key aim is to ensure that GIRFT priorities are mainstreamed into local improvement plans, and joint partner visits will be arranged where appropriate to reduce the burden on trusts.

-Seven GIRFT Regional Hubs support project delivery leads to work with GIRFT clinical leads and trusts on implementation plans.
+The GIRFT Regional Hubs have implementation managers who work with GIRFT clinical leads and trusts on implementation plans.
 The hubs provide in-depth and on-going support to trusts to interpret their datasets and start delivering on unwarranted variations in advance of their clinical lead visits.

 The hub teams assist in the delivery of agreed improvements, tracking progress and prioritising support where needed.
 GIRFT Ambassadors and implementation managers work closely with trust clinical teams and CCGs, and other NHS programmes including NHS RightCare and Sustainability and Transformation Partnerships (STPs), seeking to improve patient outcomes and deliver efficiencies across local health economies.

 The GIRFT hub teams collaborate closely with colleagues in other NHS bodies at a regional level to dovetail approaches and maintain a joint strategic overview of priorities and solutions for local health economies.
-The GIRFT implementation plans are developed in collaboration with other NHS partners working to deliver service change and improvements, including NHS Improvement Regional Teams, NHS England and the RightCare programme.
+The GIRFT implementation plans are developed in collaboration with other NHS partners working to deliver service change and improvements.

 Involvement of STPs and CCGs early in implementation is important to deliver opportunities that go beyond secondary care, require co-operation across providers or otherwise involve larger scale strategic change.